xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Scene representation

-Scenes are stored in `scene_model` structs and are comprised of arrays of cameras, instances, shapes, materials, textures and environments.
+Scenes are stored in `scene_data` structs and are comprised of arrays of cameras, instances, shapes, materials, textures and environments.
 The various objects are stored as values in arrays named like the object type.
 Animation is not currently supported.